SandroHc/reactive-jikan/README.md

 ## Usage

-The way you fetch data is through the `Query` classes.
-Once you create your desired query (you can use the `QueryFactory` to help you navigate through all the available queries), you can pass it to your `Jikan` instance.
-Some queries may allow you to specify optional parameters, like the search queries.
+The Reactive Jikan library provides all queries through the `Query` classes.
+Once the desired query is created (the `QueryFactory` can be used to help you navigate through all the available queries), it can be passed to the `Jikan` instance.
+Some queries have optional parameters, like the search queries; for more details, please see the javadocs for each query or refer to the [official Jikan API documentation](https://jikan.docs.apiary.io).

-After you configure the query with your desired parameters, you can now execute it by calling `query.execute()` (or use `jikan.query(yourQuery)`).
+After the query has been configured with the desired parameters, it can be executed by calling `query.execute()` (or alternatively `jikan.query(yourQuery)`).
 The value returned is a reactive stream of type `Mono<T>` or `Flux<T>` depending on the query.
-To convert it into your desired result, you must call `subscribe()` or `block()`.
+The HTTP request is only made once the methods `subscribe()` or `block()` are called.
 For more information on reactive queries, please read the [relevant documentation](https://projectreactor.io/docs/core/release/reference/).

 Here are some examples on how to use this library:
 ```java